-To generate additional returns, the Fund may, from time to time, write covered call options in respect of all or part of the securities in the portfolio.
-In addition, the Fund may write cash covered put options in respect of securities in which the Fund is permitted to invest.
+The Fund employs a proprietary investment strategy, Strathbridge Selective Overwriting ("SSO"), to enhance the income generated by the portfolio and to reduce volatility.
+In addition, the Fund may write cash covered put options in respect of securities in which it is permitted to invest

-From time to time, the Fund may hold a portion of its assets in cash equivalents.
+From time to time, the Fund may hold a portion of its assets in cash and short-term investments.